 I have talked about RC sailing boats with my friend, who is enough experienced and this guy gave me the explanation about remote controlled sailing boats.
 Not only this, but he offered me to sell his current boat because he was in the phase of searching a new, more sophisticated one.

-Okay, kept this in my mind I decided to do another modification.
-I was aware that sealing the deck is close to unfeasible (every boat has some hull leakage), so the decision to make the inner hull and its component better water resistant was made.
+Okay, keep this in my mind I decided to do another modification.
+I was aware that sealing the deck is close to unfeasible (every boat has some hull leakage), so the decision to make the inner hull and it’s component better water resistant was made.
 I have opened the deck and inspect the actual servos and radio holder, which is made of plywood.
-This is not a problem, but this “box” was glued to the hull with epoxy, that caused the maintenance hard or impossible.
+This is not a problem, but this “box” was glued to the hull with epoxy, which caused the maintenance hard or impossible.
 It would be nice to dismantle the box from the hull after the ride and let the parts and hull dry.
-This solution could lead to the better maintainability of the boat.
+This solution could lead to better maintainability of the boat.

 The first part was to pull out the stock servos block and remove all glue residuals.
 Then as usual: if anything works well, do not “reinvent the wheel”, but copy it.
 So I measured all the parts and draw these again using CAD software.

 Export those parts to the CAM and let the CNC machine do the rest is just a matter of time.
 I have made some tweaks and add front and rear bulkheads with mechanical locks, which allow us to insert and remove the block by mean of one thumbscrew.
 These two bulkheads are glued on the original block was placed.

 The last necessary operation is to use either nitro based or any usual epoxy-based dope to gain some resistance against water.
 I used 4 coats of nitro dope which seems to be sufficient – of course, I do remove the whole box with radio and batteries after every ride to let the hull dry completely.

 The boat is now ready to sail again and I cannot wait for nice weather to try some first rides.